 In 2006 he left conservation and began carving full-time.
 Public works include Bantry Boats, the Bantry House Archive Gift, Co.
 Cork, 1997, and The McDonogh Stone for the Druid Theatre, Galway, 2009.
 His largest commission, Figurehead, stands over 7 metres high, completed for University College Dublin in 2008.
 In 2010 he installed Black Pool, White Water at the Garda Memorial Garden in Dublin Castle and showed -hedra at the 12th Venice Architecture Biennale.

-He joined the Oliver Sears Gallery in 2011, held his first solo show there in 2013, and in 2014 was invited into the National Self-Portrait Collection of Ireland.
+Ellis joined the Oliver Sears Gallery in 2011, held his first solo show there in 2013, and in 2014 was invited into the National Self-Portrait Collection of Ireland.
 2016 saw his second solo show with Oliver Sears and his participation at both Sculpture in Context in Dublin and the RUA Annual Show in Belfast as an invited artist.
-In 2017 he exhibited at the RHA Annual Show in Dublin as an invited artist and the following year he was shortlisted for the RHA/Royal College of Surgeons in Ireland’s Art Award.
+In 2017 he exhibited at the RHA Annual Show in Dublin as an invited artist and the following year was shortlisted for the RHA/Royal College of Surgeons in Ireland’s Art Award.